APonder-Dev/LicenseVault/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to help improve ClipCatcher, please follow these steps:
+If you'd like to help improve LicenseVault, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).